uniquator/uniquator.github.io/public/policies/filenest.md

     * This data is collected only when a user reports a bug.
 * **Regional Data:** Your general location (limited to State/Country) via IP address for statistical purposes and policy enforcement.
 * **Third-Party Services:** We utilize third-party services including Google Ads and Google Drive (if signed in).
     * These services may collect data according to their own policies.
+You can check out Google's Policy [here](https://policies.google.com/privacy) and Your data safety for Ads [here.](https://safety.google/safety/ads-data)

 #### Data processed locally (Not sent to our servers):
 * Files selected for processing.